This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 That’s when I like to make deviled eggs.

 However, you don’t want to use them fresh because, once boiled, they will peel terribly!
 It’s best to use eggs that are at least a week old for hard-boiling to get a clean peel.

-These savory deviled eggs also include healthy fats from mayonnaise (best if you use homemade mayo with olive oil), and bacon grease from pasture-raised pigs.
+These savory deviled eggs also include healthy fats from mayonnaise (best if you use homemade mayo with olive or avocado oil), and bacon grease from pasture-raised pigs.
 (Which is high in monounsaturated fat like olive oil and a far superior alternative to regular bacon.)

 Finally, I like to add my special, signature ingredient for a little kick: Spanish smoked paprika.

 These incredible deviled eggs with bacon will have your friends and family running back to the table for more and begging you to make them again.
 They’re that good.